 Paymaster & Gasless Transactions

-Sponsor gas fees for your users with the built-in Paymaster.
+Sponsor gas fees for your users with the built-in Paymaster or a policy-driven custom Paymaster configured from the EmbarkAI Dashboard.

 A Paymaster is an ERC-4337 contract that pays gas fees on behalf of users.
 When configured, your users can send transactions without holding any native tokens — the Paymaster covers the cost.